 - Joining a peer counseling organization

-It’s better to stick with a few clubs or activities over the long term (as opposed to jumping around between activities year after year).
-This demonstrates that you’re consistent and reliable—it also opens up opportunities for leadership roles, which is a big plus for your applications.
+It's better to stick with a few clubs or activities over the long term, as opposed to jumping around between activities year after year.
+This demonstrates that you're consistent and reliable; it also opens up opportunities for leadership roles, which will prove to be a big plus for your med school applications.

-In total, it takes 7.5 hours to complete the MCAT.
-The sections on the test include:
+In total, it takes seven and a half hours to complete the MCAT.
+The sections on the test include the following:

-This scoring system is relatively new, so there isn’t any historical data available to predict what a good or “safe” MCAT score will be for med school admissions.
-Hypothetical percentile ranks state that the 85th percentile score will sit at 508-509.
-This coincides with a score of 30 on the old MCAT, which was thought to be a good score to aim for.
-The new MCAT encourages admissions officers to look favorably upon students who score around 500 or above.
+This scoring system is still relatively new (since 2015), so there isn't much historical data available we can use to predict what a good or "safe" MCAT score will be for med school admissions.
+Current percentiles indicate that around 50% of test takers score 500, and 74% score 508, or what MCAT-Prep.com calls a "good" MCAT score.
+As such, the new MCAT encourages admissions officers to look favorably upon students who score around 500 or above.

-The MCAT is administered 15 times per year, so you have quite a bit of flexibility when it comes to scheduling the test.
-Be prepared for some hefty expenses - it costs $305-$355 to register for the test depending on how far in advance you sign up.
-There are Fee Assistance Programs available for students who may not be able to shoulder these expenses.
+The MCAT is administered 30 times per year, so you have quite a bit of flexibility when it comes to scheduling the test.
+Be prepared for some hefty expenses—it costs $320-$375 to register for the test depending on how far in advance you sign up.
+There are Fee Assistance Programs available for students who might not be able to shoulder these expenses.

-After your scores are calculated, they’re automatically released to AMCAS (American Medical College Application Service) - you won’t have to submit them separately to any schools unless they don’t use the AMCAS.
-Get more information on test dates and registration.
+After your scores are calculated, they're automatically released to the American Medical College Application Service (AMCAS); you won't have to submit them separately to any schools unless they don't use AMCAS.

-If you’re adequately prepared the first time you take the test, you could save yourself the cost of an extra registration fee.
+If you're adequately prepared the first time you take the MCAT, you could save yourself the cost of an extra registration fee.

 Studying for the MCAT

 Plan on studying 200-300 hours if you want to do well on the test.
-Since it’s a 7.5 hour exam, you really don’t want to have to take it twice.
+Since it's a seven-and-a-half-hour exam, you really don't want to have to take it twice.

-There are a few different ways to prep for the MCAT exam:
+There are several different ways you can prep for the MCAT:

-- Independent study.
-This may work for students at a school with strong pre-med support who are also performing well in their classes.
-Strong foundational knowledge is the most important factor that affects performance on the MCAT, but students would still, of course, need to spend significant time preparing.
+- Independent study: This might work for students at schools with strong pre-med support who are also performing well in their classes.
+Solid foundational knowledge is the most important factor that affects performance on the MCAT, but students would still, of course, need to spend significant time preparing.

-- An MCAT Prep Course.
-Pre-med students commonly take prep courses when they want a solid review schedule that will keep them on track.
-There’s a lot of material to cover, and a good course helps you make sure there aren’t any major gaps in your knowledge of content or strategy.
-They can be very expensive-- most are several thousand dollars.
-Kaplan and Princeton Review are a couple of the most popular options.
+- MCAT prep course: Pre-med students commonly take prep courses when they want a solid review schedule to keep them on track.
+There's a lot of material to cover, and a good course helps ensure that there aren't any major gaps in your content knowledge or strategy.
+They can be very expensive, unfortunately, with most costing several thousand dollars.
+Kaplan and The Princeton Review are a couple of the most popular options.

-- Online Prep—Online resources can offer a great combination of structure and flexibility when you’re working to cover a lot of material.
-Khan Academy offers some free study material if you’re looking for a place to start, although it won’t suffice if you’re putting together a full online study plan.
-Dr. Flowers Test Prep is another, more comprehensive, resource for online studying.
+- Online prep: Online resources can offer a great combination of structure and flexibility when you're working to cover a lot of material.
+Khan Academy provides some free study material if you're looking for a place to start, though it won't suffice if you're putting together a full study plan.
+Dr. Flowers Test Prep is another, more comprehensive resource for online prep.

-- A private tutor.
-Students whose grades aren’t up to par or who have poorly on the MCAT before may want to consider this option.
-If you choose to seek out a tutor, choose someone with glowing recommendations and years of tutoring experience—they won’t come cheap, but they’re also less likely to waste your time and money.
+- Private tutor: Students whose grades aren't up to par or who have done poorly on the MCAT before might want to consider this option.
+If you decide to hire a tutor, pick someone with glowing recommendations and years of tutoring experience.
+They won't come cheap, but they're also less likely to waste your time and money.